confio/tgrade-contracts/contracts/tg4-engagement/README.md

 paginate over all members.

-Also this contract provides api for behavior similar to EIP2222 standard, which allows for automatic split tokens send to this contract proportionally to members weights.
+Also this contract provides api for behavior similar to EIP2222 standard, which allows for automatic split tokens sent to this contract proportionally to members weights.

 ## Init